GuillaumeRoss/evilplumbing/defcon30/slides/2022-08-defcon30-fleet-workshop.md

 `SELECT * from osquery_info;`

-Run it on all hosts.
-Did they all reply including your laptop host?
+Run it on one of your VMs.
+Did you get data back?

 ![](images/backgrounds/E27A2138.jpg)